Gov. Beshear says coronavirus is not under control in Warren County

 FRANKFORT, Ky.
-(WBKO) - Gov. Andy Beshear gives the latest update on COVID-19 Wednesday afternoon.
+(WBKO) - Gov. Andy Beshear gave the latest update Thursday afternoon on coronavirus in Kentucky.

 Copyright 2020 WBKO.
 All rights reserved.